FREE 5-Day Email Course to learn the ATO’s Uber tax rules

-Tax is an unavoidable part of being in business, and saving for tax can be a slippery slope.
-Too often people find themselves in trouble with the ATO after tax bills accumulate.
-A set routine for saving as you go is essential to avoid any tax time panic.
+Tax is an unavoidable part of being in business, and putting aside savings for your Uber tax bill can be a slippery slope.
+It can be challenging to figure out how much tax to put aside from your Uber income, and too often people find themselves in trouble with the ATO after tax bills accumulate.
+A set routine for putting aside tax as you go is essential to avoid any tax-time panic.

-This can be tough, as it’s easy to feel pressured by your other bills and expenses, it’s common to find yourself continually playing catch-up.
+This can be tough, as it’s easy to feel pressured by your other bills and expenses.
+Once you fall behind you’ll find yourself continually playing catch-up.

-This article will help you stay on top of your tax obligations so you can head into tax time feeling confident.
+This article will help you work out how much tax to put aside from your Uber income, and the best methods of saving for your tax bill, so that you can head into tax time feeling confident.

-The easiest way to put aside for GST is to work on a ‘rule of thumb’ percentage, and put this aside whenever you get paid.
-We’ve found that Uber Drivers’ GST bills average roughly 8%-10% of their Net Uber income (i.e. the amount they receive in their bank account from Uber).
+The easiest way to work out how much you should put aside for your Uber GST bill is to work on a ‘rule of thumb’ percentage, and put this aside whenever you get paid.
+From processing thousands of Uber BAS’s, we’ve found that on average your Uber GST bill will be roughly 5%-7% of your Net Uber income (i.e. the amount you receive in your bank account from Uber).
 Start with this, and once you lodge your first BAS, check whether you had enough saved up or whether you were under or over, and adjust your percentage accordingly.

-If you’d like to work out more accurately how much you need to put aside, or if you drive for a rideshare company with different fees, you’ll need to actively keep track of your income and expenses each week with a spreadsheet.
+If you’re not a fan of the percentage method and would prefer to work out exactly how much you need to put aside, you’ll need to actively keep track of your income and expenses each week with a spreadsheet.
 You’ll need to set up formulas to calculate your GST as follows: